 Tagged Values Toolbar Buttons

-Using the buttons from the toolbar at the top of the Tagged Values window, you can add, edit, sort, delete and arrange the Tagged Values of model features.
+Using the buttons from the toolbar at the top of the 'Tags' tab in the Properties window or dialog, you can add, edit, sort, delete and re-arrange the Tagged Values of model features.

 From left to right, the button functions are:

 - Show in compartments - displays the Tagged Values in element compartments on diagrams